Steps to exporting live poultry

 The Overseas Market Access Requirement (OMAR) is the legal document that lays out the requirements for exporting your commodity from New Zealand to your destination country.

-The Codes of Practice are the guidance material containing the recommended standards for exporters of live animals and germplasm exports.
+The Operational code is the guidance material containing the recommended standards for exporters of live poultry.
 Download the:

 In addition, the Export Verification Programme document outlines operational details of the performance based verification process for export approved premises (semen centres, embryo teams, and poultry hatcheries).